 - Sew and quilt with the large selection of stitches and presser feet

-- Nice built-in light and high max stitching speed of 800 spm
+- Nice built-in LED light and high max stitching speed of 800 stitches per minute

-- May be “more” sewing machine than some users want
+- It may be “more” sewing machine than some users want.

-The Singer Start is an inexpensive and basic Singer sewing machine.
-It’s not as fully-featured as the Brother XM2701, but it’s very affordable and is a great machine for Singer loyalists.
+The Singer Start 1304 is an inexpensive and basic Singer sewing machine.
+It’s not as fully featured as the Brother GX37, but it’s very affordable and is a great machine for Singer loyalists.

 One of the best cheap sewing machines for beginners and kids, the Singer Start 1304 boasts simplicity.
-It features 6 built-in stitches with a pre-set length and width.
+It features six built-in stitches with a pre-set stitch length and width.
 It also comes with three standard sewing feet.
 That’s everything you need when first learning to sew!

 - Limited choices so less likely to get confused when making sewing choices

 - Not as much “room to grow” with this machine, so not one of the best sewing machines for someone planning to do advanced sewing.

 - No automatic needle threading

 Learn more in my Singer 1304 review!
-This is the sewing machine my daughter uses, so there are lots of pictures.
+This is the sewing machine my daughter uses, so there are many pictures.

-There are also 8 presser feet included, which will majorly expand your options.
-In addition to the basic presser feet included with these other inexpensive sewing machines, you’ll also find feet with the XR3774 that assist with creating blind and narrow hems.
-Because this is a quilting and sewing combination machine, two quilting-friendly accessory feet are included.
-Use the walking foot to feed thick layers evenly and the quilting foot for free-motion quilting.
+In addition to the basic presser feet included with these other inexpensive sewing machines, you’ll also find feet with the CS5055 that assist with creating blind hems and sewing decorative stitches.

 Lastly, the Brother CS5055 includes an automatic needle threader to help tired eyes and a quick-set, top drop-in bobbin like most fancy sewing machines.
 There’s also an automatic one-step buttonhole function.